 “What in the hell are you talking about?”
 The POTUS smoldered.
 “You’ve killed hundreds… thousands of people.
 You’re a soldier… a general.”

-“Yeah, but that was by instant message.
+“Yeah, but that was by text message.
 It was never in person.
 Not face to face.”

 “What the hell difference does it make?”

 “This is different.
 I… I can’t do it.”

 “I can’t.”
 Buckminster’s voice cracked.
 His chest heaved and fell.
 He sniffed.
 His throat tightened his voice into a squeal.
 “I… I…” He started to sob.

 “That’s a direct order, Bucky.”
 The POTUS got up from his seat and slapped Buckminster across the cheek.

 Buckminster hefted up the gold-plated magnum.